felipesalvadordev/insurancequote/README.md

 # Messaging Integration
 When submit a POST, a message will be sent to a third part application using AWS SQS queue.
-Also the API will can receive a message with the insurance quote ID for a update in database.
+Also the API can receive a message with the insurance quote ID for a update in database.

 Example of publishing a message using localstack that will be received by the application: